xiaoli-dong/metaerg/README.md

 >perl $HOME/metaerg/bin/metaerg.pl --dbdir $home/db --plevel demo.proteomics.txt demo.fna
 ```
 # Utility scripts
-MetaErg includes some utility perl scripts and they can be used to filter contigs by lenght, add bin ids to the predicated coding sequecnes, and generate input for VizBin program:
+MetaErg includes some utility perl scripts and they can be used to filter contigs by length, add bin ids to the predicated coding sequences, and generate input for VizBin program:
 ```
 #Filter out contig sequences shorter than 500bp
 >perl $HOME/metaerg/bin/filterContigByLength.pl contig.fasta 500
 ```
-Assume "mybindir" conatins all bin files and each fasta format bin file contains all the contigs binned togeher.
-The bins files are named in the format of Bin.binid.fa.
+Assume "mybindir" contains all bin files and each fasta format bin file contains all the contigs binned together.
+The bin files are named in the format of Bin.binid.fa.
 In the file name, the binid is the bin id number.
-The following command can generate input files for VisBin program for visualizing the binning results.
+The following command can generate input files for VisBin program to visualize the binning results.
 ```
 >perl $HOME/metaerg/bin/getVizBinInput.pl -d mybindir
 ```
 The above command writes two files into the "mybindir":  "binned_concat.fasta" and "binned_annotation.list".
 In the VizBin application, the "binned_concat.fasta" can be uploaded to "File to Visualize" field and "binned_annotation.list" can be loaded to "Annotation file(optional)" field.

-MetaErg can also extract the subset of annotation results and produce html summary pages from the previous total annotation without redoing the annnotion:
+MetaErg can also extract the subset of annotation results and produce html summary pages from the previous total annotation without redoing the annotation:
 ```
 #Step1, extracting the gff format annotations for the contigs included in "subset.fasta" from the total metaerg dataset annotation:
 >perl $HOME/metaerg/bin/fastaContig2Gff.pl -c subset.fasta -g mydir/data/master.gff  > subset.gff